Carreau/phd-dissertation/parts/roleofactin.rst

-As actin networks are dynamic constructs that are changing shape and properties with time, it is convenient to be able to stabilize those networks.
+As actin networks are dynamic constructs that are changing shape and properties over time, it is convenient to be able to stabilize those networks.
 Tropomyosins are proteins capable to bind on the side of actin filament to stabilize them.

 The use of phalloidin, a toxin extracted from fungus (Amanita phalloides), binds